javierozoresarconada-spec/Renewables-Electricity-Markets-Energy-Forecasting-Portfolio-Quant-Analyst/README.md

 journey on these topics.

 Current status:
-- Electricity_Markets_A1.py: code for the first assignment corresponding to the DTU Course Elecricity Markets in Renewables Energy
+- Electricity_Markets_A1.py: code for the first assignment corresponding to the DTU Course Electricity Markets in Renewables Energy
-- Electricity_Markets_A1.ipynb: code and explanation for the first assignment corresponding to the DTU Course Elecricity Markets in Renewables Energy
+- Electricity_Markets_A1.ipynb: code and explanation for the first assignment corresponding to the DTU Course Electricity Markets in Renewables Energy